It's Company Meeting Day!

 Now, it’s the opposite.
 If I’m meeting with another business owner, competitor or otherwise, I’m usually talking about either the top 5% or bottom 5% of my business.
 I’m looking for shared experiences and the more details I can give, the better the share is that comes back to me.

-More so, if everyone knows the state of the company they will make better informed decisions.
+More so, if everyone knows the state of the company they will make better-informed decisions.
 It’s just one step in our master plan of getting everyone in our company to think like an owner. the company meeting lets us dive deep into key initiatives, demo something cool someone did last month, share the internal feedback we capture using weekly anonymous polling, and more.
 There are other things we do, like our profit sharing program and our weekly review of our forecasted balance statement – but the company meeting lets us dive deep into key initiatives, demo something cool someone did last month, share the internal feedback we capture using weekly anonymous polling, etc.

 Most of all, in these meetings I try to express how valued people are.
 That they are an integral part of this crazy company, and we understand the true value of their input and their ability to affect the health and wellbeing of the company (and themselves)!”

 It was then that we walked by a nearby bus stop and saw Matthew Romero, one of our Sr. Technical Marketing Consultants and resident Spartan Racer.
 Serendipitously, Matthew stopped us and thanked John for the company meeting, and the ability to openly communicate in those meetings.
-Later I asked Matthew to put his thoughts to paper.
+Later I asked Matthew to put his thoughts on paper.

 This is what he said, “I value the company meeting because of the complete transparency on all the company operations, weekly breakdowns in an all hands that go over the company goals, financial breakdowns, projects etc. It’s pretty remarkable.
 Most companies I have worked for have held this info behind closed doors.
-It makes me feel a lot more like part of the team, and from day one at that.”
+It makes me feel a lot more like part of the team and from day one at that.”

 What will our Future be?